oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     <copy>curl -o 2M.csv https://objectstorage.us-ashburn-1.oraclecloud.com/p/LNAcA6wNFvhkvHGPcWIbKlyGkicSOVCIgWLIu6t7W2BQfwq2NSLCsXpTL9wVzjuP/n/c4u04/b/livelabsfiles/o/developer-library/2M.csv</copy>
     ````

-6. Now that we have the file local, we can load it into the database.
-Remember that cURL command we saved just a bit ago?
-Time to alter a few commands in there and run it via the Cloud Shell.
+6. Now that we have the file locally, we can load it into the database.
+Remember that cURL command from earlier?
+Time to alter a few options in there and run it via the Cloud Shell.

     **Seeing we are going to be constructing a command, please use a text editor or notes application.**